-The XML Generator Transformation in Informatica is an Active, and Connected transformation.
-This transformation is useful to generate XML files inside a pipeline.
-In this article we will show you, How to use XML Generator Transformation in Informatica to generate XML file from Database table with example.
+The XML Generator Transformation in Informatica is an Active and Connected transformation.
+This transformation is useful in generating XML files inside a pipeline.

-For this example, we are going to use the below show data (Customer record table)
+For this Informatica XML Generator Transformation example, we are going to use the below show data (Customer record table)

 XML Generator Transformation in Informatica Example

 Let’s see how to use this XML Generator Transformation in Informatica to generate an XML file using the SQL Database table.
 Before we start configuring, First, let me connect with the repository service.